paulovitss/Binaries-Selection/README.md

 # Binaries-Selection
-Code to select wide binary stars in different evolutionary stages from the El Badry+ catalog (2018MNRAS.480.4884E) and cross-match with the third data release of Gaia.
+This code selects wide binary stars from the El Badry+ catalog (2018MNRAS.480.4884E) and performs a cross-match with the third data release of Gaia.
+Additionally, it plots the binary systems alongside MIST evolutionary tracks